yunus/dataproc-jdbc-connector/README.md

 [http mode]: https://cwiki.apache.org/confluence/display/Hive/Setting+Up+HiveServer2#SettingUpHiveServer2-RunninginHTTPMode

 ## How to use Dataproc Driver
+1. The Dataproc JDBC driver is an add-on for Hive JDBC driver.
+We add google authentication to Hive JDBC but for that to happen Hive JDBC should allow HTTP interceptors.
+You should re-compile Hive with the changes from [this commit](https://github.com/yunus/hive/commit/ae598d2f75fc59c9ba8a99af28ea521a50200f02).
+The commit is only for 2.3.x release but the changes are simple to be ported to other Hive versions.

-1. Clone this repo
+2. After having Hive JDBC, Clone this repo
     ```bash
     git clone https://github.com/GoogleCloudDataproc/dataproc-jdbc-connector.git
     cd dataproc-jdbc-connector
     ```
-2. Build Dataproc Driver JAR
+3. Build Dataproc Driver JAR by placing the Hive JDBC driver under hive folder or change [hive/build.gradle](hive/build.gradle) to point the correct location.
     ```bash
+   # To create fat-jar run below.
+You may use the fat-jar with beeline
     ./gradlew -p jdbc-driver shadowJar
+   # To have a slim-jar with fewer dependencies baked in, run
+   ./gradlew -p jdbc-driver jar
     ```
     Note that this step might take around 45 minutes. <br />
     Compiled Dataproc Driver JAR will be at `dataproc-jdbc-connector/jdbc-driver/build/libs/jdbc-driver-1.0-SNAPSHOT-all.jar`.

-2. Build example-client JAR
+4. Build example-client JAR
     ```bash
     ./gradlew -p example-client shadowJar
     ```